ProspectOne/flexbalancer-js-docs/docs/Tutorial.md

 Pretty simple, isn't it?

-## City Lookup based answer. <a name="citybased">
+## Lesson 2: City Lookup based answer. <a name="citybased">

-We provide useful set of `lookup-type` functions - those can get user location information based on user IP.
+We provide useful set of `lookup-type` functions - those can get user location information based on the user IP.

 For example, you want to assign specific answer for all users at 100km radius from `Amsterdam`.
-From [MaxMind GeoLite2 Databases](https://dev.maxmind.com/geoip/geoip2/geolite2/) we get `Amsterdam` geoname ID and it is equal to `2759794`.
+From [MaxMind GeoLite2 Databases](https://dev.maxmind.com/geoip/geoip2/geolite2/) we get the `Amsterdam` geoname ID and it is equal to `2759794`.

 Our `lookup` functions can be used with `ip` as a single parameter and also accept additional parameters:
 ```typescript